 7. Paid internships — Not only are students much more likely to find full-time work after college after taking advantage of paid internships while in college, they can also make use of summer work to defray the costs associated with college.
 Any program that works with the local business community to create such opportunities will produce better results and retain more students after graduation.

 8. Borrow for need only — Best advice is to borrow only what you need and avoid private loans if you can.
 After college, income-driven repayment plans and student loan refinancing are two options that can help you manage your student loans.
 The former can lower your monthly payments, and the latter can save you money in interest (sometimes lowering your monthly payments), and potentially decrease the time it takes to become debt-free.
 Both can be good choices for borrowers, but each has some downsides too.
-Here’s a look at when to choose each strategy.

 Each of the cornerstones helps improve outcomes for students.
 A promise can mean a lot of things, including the promise to help young people blaze that trail both to and through college.
 Below are also 10 ways to save.